 How Well Does a Cervical Cap Work?

-How well the cervical cap works depends on whether the woman uses it correctly every time.
+How well the cervical cap works depends on whether the person remembers to use it correctly every time.

-The cap also needs to be cared for.
-After each use, the cap must be washed (with mild soap and water), rinsed, and air dried, then stored in its case.
-Don't put baby powder or oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil)on the cap.
-Other vaginal creams, such as medicines for yeast infection, also can damage the cap.
+In order for the cap to work, it also needs to be cared for appropriately.
+After each use, the cap must be washed with mild soap and water, rinsed, and air dried, then stored in its case.
+Baby powder and oil-based lubricants (such as mineral oil, petroleum jelly, or baby oil) should not be put on the cap.
+Other vaginal creams, such as medicines for yeast infection, can also damage the cap.